robertfischer3/python-mop/README.rst

 traffic is charged.
 Further the test results below has executed against a very large dataset.

 The test dataset included over 490 Azure production subscriptions.
 This framework mines security information.
-Hence hosting this testing on Travis or others.
+Hence hosting this testing on Travis or others carry with it issues.
 To protect the test data owners, the testing could only occur on private networks.
 Given this product is alpha, there are still some bug fixes to be aware of.
 The latest build and test result will be posted here going forward:

 https://github.com/robertfischer3/python-mop/blob/master/testingresults/test-16-dec-2019.html